tjaz/iOS-rest-swift/README.md

 avatar
 registration date

-* Bonus: temporary store users by using CoreData
+* Bonus: store users using CoreData
-* Bonus: add animation notification if user data is 5 min old, enable reload
+* Bonus: add animation notification if user data is older than 5 min and mandatory after 15 min

 4. Show a more detailed screen of the user, when you click on a user item.